URGENT Legal Announcement – The VA Imposes 3-Year Look Back for Transfers affecting Wartime Veterans

 Three-Year Look-Back For Asset Transfers:

-Beginning October 18, 2018, there will be a 3-year look back on asset transfers for less than fair market value.
+Beginning October 18, 2018, the VA has announced there will be a 3-year look back on asset transfers for less than fair market value.
 Previously you could transfer assets in one month, and apply for benefits the next month with no look back at all.
 The 3-year look back has eliminated the option of last-minute planning with immediate benefits.

 ***Any transfer prior to October 18, 2018 will be protected and not subject to the new laws; however, the transfers need to be made strategically in the right way.